 years ago.
 Most were found during the extensive house building in this area in the late 18th

 century.
-Most are now held by the British Museum, the Museum of London, Vestry Hosue Museum in Walthamstow and in Bromley Museum.
+Most are now held by the British Museum, the Museum of London, Vestry House Museum in Walthamstow, and in Bromley Museum.

 Below is a picture

-of flint axes found nearby and now on display in the Museum of London.
+of flint axes found locally and now on display in the Museum of London.
 Numbers 10 and 12 were

 found in Stoke Newington Common, number 11 in Clapton, and number 9 in Abney